sunmoumou1/torch_dct_expand_to_rectangle/README.md

 The blue line represents the original signal, and the red line represents the extended signal.

-This way, we’ve transformed a real signal into a real and even signal.
+This way, we’ve transformed a real signal into **a real and even signal**.
 Now, how do we write the DFT transformation for this extended signal?
 Clearly, the signal’s interval has now changed from $[0, N-1]$ to $[-N, N-1]$, so the DFT formula becomes:

 $$
 X[k]=\sum_{m=-N}^{N-1}{x^{'}[m]e^{\frac{-j2\pi mk}{2N}}} \quad \text{(Note that the length of the extended signal is now 2N)}